-(Pocket-lint) - Call of Duty: Mobile has seen some big changes in season 9 of the game.
-One of the big things is the introduction of Gunsmith.
+(Pocket-lint) - Call of Duty: Mobile saw some big changes in season 9 of the game in 2020.
+One of the big things was the introduction of Gunsmith.

-One element is an expansion in the number of loadouts you'll get - up to 10 - but also an expansion on the number of weapons in the game, with a huge number of modifications for each and every one.
+This brought with it an expansion in the number of loadouts available - up to 10 - but also an expansion on the number of weapons in the game, with a huge number of modifications for each and every one.

 Here's how it all works so you can make the most out of Gunsmith.